wangren09/wangren09.github.io/_pages/about.md

       <li><strong>04/2024</strong> Jane receives <a href="https://www.iit.edu/news/2024-ece-day-seminar-and-student-research-competition">first place in the Best Presentation Award for Ph.D.
 Research at 2024 ECE Day - Student Research Competition</a>.
 Congrats! .</li>
       <li><strong>04/2024</strong> Our paper on Deep Adversarial Defense Against Multilevel-Lp Attacks was accepted by 2024 IEEE International Workshop on Machine Learning for Signal Processing.</li>
       <li><strong>02/2024</strong> Our paper on Towards Multi-Task Privacy Preserving In Deep Learning was accepted by IEEE Access.</li>
       <li><strong>01/2024</strong> Our paper on Identifying Backdoor Data with Optimized Scaled Prediction Consistency was accepted by ICLR 2024.
-Congrads to Soumeyadeep!</li>
+Congrats to Soumeyadeep!</li>
       <li><strong>01/2024</strong> Ignacio's paper on Comprehensive Analysis of PINNs for Power System Transient Stability was accepted by Electronics.
 Congrats!</li>
       <li><strong>10/2023</strong> I am organizing the Frontiers of Data Science: Theory, Applications, and Trustworthiness Seminar at Illinois Tech.</li>
       <li><strong>10/2023</strong> I attended the <a href="https://drive.google.com/file/d/1XiqILOtIkyjWV4e1XougRRtxrQSE4X00/view?usp=sharing">"ASEE DELTA Junior Faculty Institute"</a>.</li>